kubedb/docs/docs/guides/mariadb/quickstart/overview/index.md

 From the above output, you can see that all mariadb resources(`StatefulSet`, `Service`, `PVCs` etc.) are deleted except `Secret`.
 You can initialize your mariadb using `snapshots`(if previously taken) and `secret`.

->If you don't set the terminationPolicy then the kubeDB set the DeletionPolicy to Delete by-default.
+>If you don't set the deletionPolicy then the kubeDB set the DeletionPolicy to Delete by-default.

 **WipeOut:**

-You can totally delete the `MariaDB` database and relevant resources without any tracking by setting `terminationPolicy` to `WipeOut`.
-KubeDB operator will delete all relevant resources of this `MariaDB` database (i.e, `PVCs`, `Secrets`, `Snapshots`) when the `terminationPolicy` is set to `WipeOut`.
+You can totally delete the `MariaDB` database and relevant resources without any tracking by setting `deletionPolicy` to `WipeOut`.
+KubeDB operator will delete all relevant resources of this `MariaDB` database (i.e, `PVCs`, `Secrets`, `Snapshots`) when the `deletionPolicy` is set to `WipeOut`.

-Suppose, we have a database with `terminationPolicy` set to `WipeOut`.
+Suppose, we have a database with `deletionPolicy` set to `WipeOut`.
 Now, are going to delete the database using the following command:

 ```yaml
 $ kubectl delete mariadb sample-mariadb -n demo